eiddadal/Green-Eggs-and-Ham-/README.md

 This is my readme file
-I do not like Green Eggs and Ham!
+I do not like Green Eggs & Ham